RLB2310/blog/content/posts/Managing self-hosted Discord Bots.md

 The intents are defaults  for the Discord bot client.
 They will be the same across almost every bot with only the naming scheme differing.

-The bot's "$help" command is
+The bot's "$help" command uses a dictionary of "command:descrption" pairs provided to the user in the Discord channel.

-# Commands list for $list command
+'''
 commands_list = [
     {'command': '$help', 'description': 'Show help message for document requests'}, {'command': '$list', 'description': 'List available commands'},